alkurbatov/alkurbatov.github.io/cv/en.md

 ### About
-Curious, inquisitive, fast learner, passionate about technology.
+Curious, inquisitive, fast learner, easily dive into legacy code, passionate about technology.
 I have vast number of hard and soft skills.
-I enjoy ice skating, develop open-source C++ API for writing Starcraft II bots.
+I enjoy writing scripted AIs, develop open-source C++ API for writing Starcraft II bots.
 My pet projects can be found at [github](https://github.com/alkurbatov).

 Also, I have experience in:

-* careful support of large legacy source code base;
 * REST API design;
-* packaging of npm, rpm and pip packets.
 * writing technical requirements, feature descriptions and test requirements;
 * job interviewing;
+* packaging of npm, rpm and pip packets.
 * UI/UX design;
 * fostering two cats :)